Package reference

 The configtools module exists of tools for loading and verifying config files for extractors.

-Extractor configurasions are conventionally written in hyphen-cased YAML.
+Extractor configurations are conventionally written in hyphen-cased YAML.
 These are typically loaded and serialized as dataclasses in Python.

 Config loader